smkiewel/aeonRequestsDialog/README.md

   'advancedCopyMessage'.

 * Clean values: performs string substitution on the values obtained during form processing ONLY.
-By default, this performs a head and tail trim.
+By default, this performs a head and tail trim of whitespace.
 To customize, set 'clean_values' to the function that will perform the clean.

 * Compress requests: compresses requests on a given field, to minimize the number of requests that appear in the Aeon system.
 E.g. if a user wants to